 Buying a home is an emotional investment as well as a financial one and Jones Robinson realises the property journey can have its ups and downs.

-We are committed to helping you find your perfect home, with houses for sale in the Berkshire, Hampshire, Oxfordshire and Wiltshire area and pride ourselves on guiding every buyer through the process, with a one-to-one level of service.
+We are committed to helping you find your perfect home and pride ourselves on guiding every buyer through the process, with a one-to-one level of service.

 When buying a property through Jones Robinson Estate Agents you’ll get a dedicated sales progressor whose sole responsibility it is to keep your purchase on track.
 90% of our property sales are successful – a remarkable figure when you consider that almost a third of home sales in the UK fall through!

 Not everyone feels comfortable on their own and sometimes a professional companion can help you appraise a property objectively.

 The Jones Robinson Group is a trusted name across West Berkshire, North Hampshire, Wiltshire and Oxfordshire, so many sellers instruct us to sell their home.
 As a buyer we can present you with the very best portfolio of homes for sale from our offices in Newbury, Lambourn, Marlborough, Devizes and Didcot.

 What happens when a property is on the market using the Virtual Auction Strategy or receives multiple offers?

 We hope that the following brief explanation of the process will help you but please feel free to contact us at Jones Robinson for a more detailed breakdown.

 When a property is marketed using the Virtual Auction Strategy or is particularly desirable this usually results in the property receiving considerable interest and several competing offers.

 The Virtual Auction process involves a period of marketing that gives everyone a chance to view the property without fear of it going ‘under offer’ before everyone has been given a chance to see it.
 Generally, offers can be made during this period but they are usually not considered or accepted until everyone who is interested has viewed the property.